Should You Try Intermittent Fasting if You Have an Autoimmune Disease?

 Inflammation is at the root of nearly every chronic illness, including autoimmune disease.
 The more inflammation you have, the further up on the autoimmune spectrum you fall, inevitably leading to a diagnosis of full-blown autoimmunity if you do not take action to reduce your inflammation.
 Fortunately, intermittent fasting is shown to lower levels of systemic inflammation and pro-inflammatory cytokines, cell signaling molecules that make disease worse.5 Patients with rheumatoid arthritis experienced less inflammation and joint pain when put on a fasting diet.6 IF also significantly reduces leptin, a type of pro-inflammatory cytokine that is elevated in patients with rheumatoid arthritis, lupus, type 1 diabetes, autoimmune hepatitis, multiple sclerosis, psoriasis, and ulcerative colitis.7

 4. Improves Immune and Stress Response

-Research shows that intermittent fasting can support a balanced immune response by suppressing autoimmune reactions.8 This may be due in part to the fact that while fasting, you are not intaking proteins that contribute to inflammation, allergic responses, or other immune reactions caused by certain foods (as in the case with food sensitivities).
+Research shows that intermittent fasting can support a balanced immune response by suppressing autoimmune reactions.8 This may be due in part to the fact that while fasting, you are not intaking proteins contributing to inflammation, allergic responses, or other immune reactions caused by certain foods (as in the case with food sensitivities).
 IF can also help modulate your body’s stress response, which is important given that stress is a major trigger of autoimmunity.

 5. Kickstarts Ketogenesis